Lavandula: Health risks

+Uses

 Lavender oil

 Commercially, the plant is grown mainly for the production of lavender essential oil.
 English lavender (Lavandula angustifolia) yields an oil with sweet overtones and can be used in balms, salves, perfumes, cosmetics, and topical applications.

 Lavandula × intermedia, also known as lavandin or Dutch lavender, hybrids of L. angustifolia and L. latifolia. are widely cultivated for commercial use since their flowers tend to be bigger than those of English lavender and the plants tend to be easier to harvest.
-They yield a similar essential oil, but with higher levels of terpenes including camphor, which add a sharper overtone to the fragrance, regarded by some as of lower quality than that of English lavender.
+They yield a similar essential oil, but with higher levels of terpenes, including camphor, which add a sharper overtone to the fragrance, regarded by some as of lower quality than that of English lavender.

-The US Food and Drug Administration considers lavender as generally recognized as safe (GRAS) for human consumption.
+The US Food and Drug Administration considers lavender as generally recognized as safe for human consumption.
 The essential oil was used in hospitals during World War I.